jpfuentes2/algorithms-and-datastructures/README.md

 4. Implement common/interesting/fundamental algorithms/data structures.
    This, of course, is [practice testing](http://digitalpromise.org/2015/02/07/five-learning-strategies-that-work/#practicetesting), another highly effective learning technique when the stakes are low.
+5. >= 90% unit test coverage.
-5. Try to provide sufficient documentation, linkes, and resources so others can learn from this code.
+6. Try to provide sufficient documentation, links, and resources so others can learn from this code.

 ## TOC